skx/rss2email/README.md

 By default the emails are sent using a template file which is embedded in the application.
 You can override the template by creating the file `~/.rss2email/email.tmpl`, if that is present then it will be used instead of the default.

+You can copy the default-template to the right location by running the following, before proceeding to edit it as you wish:

+    $ rss2email list-default-template > ~/.rss2email/email.tmpl

+You can view the default template via the following command:

+    $ rss2email list-default-template

+The default template contains a brief header documenting the available fields, and functions, which you can use.
+As the template uses the standard Golang [text/template](https://golang.org/pkg/text/template/) facilities you can be pretty creative with it!

 If you're a developer who wishes to submit changes to the embedded version you should carry out the three-step process to make your change.

 * First of all edit `data/email.tmpl`, this is the source of the template.